bbc/tams/docs/appnotes/0004-tams-for-data.md

 ### Logging/metering

 Consider a system which records loudness levels of audio a small number of times a second.
-If a segment length of ~1 second was used, common for media stored in TAMS to enable efficient random access, then the segment metadata may be many times larger than the segment content.
+If a Segment length of ~1 second was used, common for media stored in TAMS to enable efficient random access, then the Segment metadata may be many times larger than the Segment content.
 The underlying file object store may end up storing a large number of very small objects.
 This is often inefficient both in resources, and cost.
-Using larger segments would bring about different issues.
+Using larger Segments would bring about different issues.
 Segments normally only become available once they are complete.
-A large segment size will, therefore, increase the latency in segments becoming available.
+A large Segment size will, therefore, increase the latency in Segments becoming available.
 TAMS would not be appropriate for such low rate data.

 ### High data rate production data

 Consider an alpha mask, such as those produced by a chroma-key process.
-Carrying the alpha channel in it's related video flow would increase it's data rate significantly.
+Carrying the alpha channel in it's related video Flow would increase it's data rate significantly.
 But the alpha channel likely wouldn't be used by many parts of your production workflow.
 Carrying the alpha channel in a separate Flow would make it available to parts of the production workflow that need it, without wasting bandwidth for those which don't.
 Usage patterns, and data rates for this video-like Flow would lend itself well to storage in TAMS.